Dogs love Beaverdam Falls, & we love dogs.

 Whether you are a wildlife, waterfall &/or nature enthusiasts, all should be allowed to enjoy nature & its greatest works.

 Preservation is primary & our long-term commitment.
 And we do our best to be sustainable with waste & water, as well as through balancing public recreation on these private lands with the needs of the "land" to function as much as possible in its own natural state.

 And that's why our campsites have as little impact as possible: few guests, sustainable through impact: biodegradable waste solutions at each campsite, self-generating water at each site, & no electricity at any of them.
 Our sites have as little impact on their surroundings as possible--which other than touching the ground, they are not in it.

 Preservation is also why we forbid hunting, & fishing on any commercial level.
 We stock our stream, & we fish occasionally, but we'd rather cherish our wildlife than catch them.

-As for guests, we book our campsites through Tentrr, and our homes, cabins, apartments through Airbnb.
+As for guests, we book all our sites, including now our campsites, through Airbnb.
 We do offer daily visits on a limited basis, and offer event hosting; however, our primary goal is maintaining this land as a private nature preserve, especially for our busy beavers!

 You'll be amazed at the rich complexity & natural state of Beaverdam Falls when you visit.
 We're open year-round.